-Windows 7 or later, Linux or MAC OS X USB port to program the module.
+Windows 7 or later, Linux or MAC OSX operating system.
+USB port to program the module.

 The dScript IDE is supplied as a zip file that can be download and unzipped into a temporary folder, inside the temporary folder will be four folders: